 In March, Ville Kymäläinen joined the Northmill team as Chief Marketing Officer in Finland.
 As an active reservist in the Finnish Defense Forces (FDF), he is well prepared to lead.
-This time however it’s not about teaching conscripts the art of defence.
-It’s about building an efficient team of digitial marketers and rather than defending a market position, it´s about conquering it.
+This time, however, it’s not about teaching conscripts the art of defense.
+It’s about building an efficient team of digital marketers and rather than defending a market position, it´s about conquering it.

 Hi Ville, I know you have been with us since the beginning of March but let me take this opportunity to officially welcome you to Northmill.

 Thank you, I am very glad to be a part of this wonderful team!